 Have mercy.
 I know a lot of people who think they are good listeners when they actually totally suck at it.
 How can you know if you are one of those people?
 You don't listen to what it being said; you only focus on what you want to hear.
 You take over conversations.
 You interrupt people while they are speaking.
 You don't pause to process what was said before responding (or reacting).
 You make everything about you, even when it's not.
 Ugh.
 There really is no telling how many relationships could be saved if both people listened better.

-In 2020, make it a point to be a better listener while on your dates.
+Make it a point to be a better listener while on your dates.
 This means doing the opposite of what I just shared.
 It also means that if a guy says, "I'm not interested in anything serious", you don't translate that into, "If he spends more time with me, I can change his mind."
 Listening is about hearing and accepting what is being said; not hearing and then finding a way to "edit" it to suit your purposes.

 8. “I will not rely on dating to make me feel good about myself.”